Arjunsinghthakur/SOEN-6011/skills/ui-design.md

 3. Fundamental knowledge about UI design Principals
 4. Fundamental Knowledge regarding the Basic elements in User Interface Design such as Color, Typography and Shape.
 5. Understanding of various software architecture models and principals.
-6. Ability to understand common human behaviour regarding intercation with the UI.
+6. Ability to understand common human behaviour regarding interaction with the UI.

 ## Related Software Engineering Area(s)
 ---